-Upon enrollment, students will be assigned a faculty advisor to assist them in clarifying their education objectives, planning programs, utilizing resources, and meeting requirements for graduation.
+Upon enrollment, students will be assigned a faculty advisor to assist them in clarifying their education and career objectives, selecting courses, utilizing resources, and meeting requirements for graduation.
 First-time freshmen and transfers will be advised by a faculty member in their declared major.

-The student and the faculty advisor work together in arranging a program of study leading to completion of the degree requirement.
-Both student and faculty advisor will have online access to ADAM, the student's program audit.
-This allows for close monitoring of student progress in meeting course and program requirements.
-Note: It is always the student's responsibility to become familiar with and to fulfill all degree requirements.
+The student and the faculty advisor work together in arranging a program of study leading to completion of degree requirements.
+Both student and faculty advisor will have online access to the degree audit in MAP.
+This allows for close monitoring of the student's progress in meeting course and program requirements.
+It is always the student's responsibility to know and fulfill all degree requirements, both academic and administrative.

-Course by Arrangement (CBA)
+Course by Arrangement (CbA)

-On occasion, students may need a course that is required in their program but is not offered in a given semester or year (for example, a course may not be offered in the semester or year when it is essential for graduation or remediation).
+On occasion, students may need a course that is required in their program but is not offered in a given semester or year (for example, a course may not be offered in the semester or year when it is essential for graduation).
 While students are expected to plan their programs carefully, there may be times when a required course will need to be taken outside of the normal classroom setting.
 A course by arrangement is taken with the consent, regular guidance, and periodic evaluation of the instructor.
-Enrollment in a course by arrangement requires the approval of the instructor, department chair, and the Vice President for Academic Affairs.
+Enrollment in a course by arrangement requires the approval of the instructor, department chair, and the Office of Academic Affairs.
 CBA registration forms are available in the Office of the Registrar and through the Montreat College website.
+Deadlines apply; see the academic calendar.